Elbsides/www/2024/index.markdown

 Talk: [Detection And Response for Linux without EDR](#detection-and-response-for-linux-without-edr)

-Hilko Bengen has a degree in computer science and feels most comfortable when thinking about problems that touch systems programming, operations and IT security.
-Currently, he is part of a large transport and logistics company's CSIRT.
-For more than 25 years, he has taken free and open source software for granted and is still amazed whenever he learns where contributions are being used.
+Hilko works in the CSIRT for a transportation and logistics company.
+He feels most comfortable when thinking about problems that touch systems programming, operations and IT security.
+For more than 25 years, he has learned to take free and open source software for granted, and he is still amazed when he hears how others have found his contributions useful.

 ## Katharine Jarmul